All Episodes

 And in two hours, look, I'm going to give Tucker some credit.

-He had a little gotcha moment, so two hours of back and forth and back and forth and back and forth.
+So two hours of back and forth and back and forth and back and forth.

 And he decided to play a little gotcha moment.

-So in the course of talking about Iran, he asks me, he says, Well, what's the population of Iran?
+So in the course of talking about Iran, he asks me, he says, well, what's the population of Iran?

 And I thought about it for a second and realized I didn't actually know the exact population of Iran.